yehonatan2020/ArchTitus/README.md

 ./archtitus.sh
 ```

-### System Description
+## System Description
-This is completely automated arch install of the KDE desktop environment on arch.
+This is a completely automated arch install of the KDE desktop environment on Arch Linux.

 ## Special Feature
 Network Manager is replaced with Connection Manager (connman), and after your first boot you will need to open Connman UI Setup from the applications menu.